lineCode94/Admin-Dashborad/README.md

-Dashtar Admin Documentation
+Dashtar Admin Documentationo

 Introduction:

 This is a e-commerce admin template built with React.js and Tailwindcss with rest api.
 This is admin template backend is ready and that is built with node, express, mongoose schema validation and use mongodb for database.

 Tech and Packages we use in this project: